-In this course, students learn about formal psychopathology, including emotional and behavioral disorders and classification systems of infants, children, and adolescents.
+In this course, students explore formal psychopathology, including emotional and behavioral disorders and classification systems of infants, children, and adolescents.
 Students examine contrasting models of psychopathology, classification and epidemiology of childhood psychopathology, co-morbidity rates, differential issues from the current diagnostic manual’s outcome of childhood disorders, therapeutic approaches and their efficacy, and developmental resilience.
 They examine and discuss literature and topics related to assessment, diagnosis, and treatment; a wide range of disorders and disruptive behaviors; and abuse and neglect.
 Applying course concepts, students assess case studies of diagnostic issues for a contemporary and practical understanding of psychopathology.
-(Prerequisites: PSYC 6220 and PSYC 6225.)
+(Prerequisite(s): PSYC 6220.)

 Health psychologists work toward positive change in healthcare and health behavior through the study of relationships between patients and providers, how individuals and groups adapt to illness, damaging health behaviors, health cognitions, and many other related issues.
 In this course students explore the field of health psychology with a focus on the biopsychosocial model.
 They discuss behavioral and biomedical theories as well as the effect of psychological (personality), behavioral (health behaviors and coping), and social factors (stress and physician-patient relationships) on physical health and wellness.
 Through the examination of current literature and peer discussions, students explore and address issues related to cardiovascular and immune health, including heart disease, stroke, cancer, and HIV/AIDS.
 They demonstrate their understanding of course material and consider how topics apply to their personal and professional life through the development of taskforce papers, a health brochure, and a final essay.